Project Cost Justification

 By definition, cost savings means reducing current costs while cost avoidance means reducing to possibility of incurring future costs.
 When most companies were reacting to the falling economy, the emphasis on automated material handling project justification was cost savings.
 Typically this was done by installing equipment that replaced existing labor and the associated labor savings would pay for the cost of the equipment in one to three years.
 The result of companies laying off workers due to decreased demand or because they implemented automation projects was that they became as lean as possible in order to fulfill their mission, which was a good strategy for most.
 However, with hardly any labor costs remaining to use cost savings as primary justification, we are now shifting focus to cost avoidance.

-Since the worst of the recession is more than likely behind for most business, distributors are not only trying to fulfill orders with their current workforce, but also planning on slow growth scenarios and the associated challenges.
-It is pretty safe to say that most front line or mid-level managers are a little gun shy about requesting to add to the workforce in preparation for future growth.
-A more acceptable alternative would be to provide an argument to avoid adding labor by automating some processes.
+Fortunately, since the recession is in the rear view mirror for most business, distributors are not only trying to fulfill orders with their current workforce, but also planning on growth scenarios and the associated operational challenges.
+As our economy rebounds and the unemployment rates continue to drop slowly, more and more companies are getting comfortable with adding to their workforce.
+However, getting approval to fill vacancies or creating new positions isn't as easy as it used to be since some front line or mid-level managers are still a little gun shy about requesting to add to the workforce in preparation for future growth.
+As such, a possible more acceptable alternative would be to provide an argument to avoid adding labor by automating some processes.
 Psychologically it is probably a little easier for management these days to accept investing in automated equipment as opposed to investing in people, especially since so many of these managers had to go through the painful layoff process and don’t want to put themselves in a position to have to do it all over again.
-Since you can’t fire a conveyor system, just run it less often, then finding means to avoid hiring labor but still adapt to growth provides the justification advantage.
+Since you can’t fire or layoff a conveyor system, just run it less often, then finding means to avoid hiring labor but still adapt to growth provides the justification advantage.

 Known Costs vs. Unknown Costs

-Understanding these two high level tactics that will more than likely take place, there would seem to be strong likelihood that we know more about expenses associated with capital equipment compared to expenses associated with future employee costs.
+With continued uncertaintanty related to global political and economic stability as well as our own domestic challenges, all of which affect market conditions, it would seem reasonable to assume that we know more about expenses associated with capital equipment compared to expenses associated with future employee costs.
 Using normal equipment depreciation schedules along with conservative maintenance budgets, the annual costs to a company for capital equipment is very known and stable.
 In fact, the probability that the administration will provide tax advantages to those businesses that invest in capital equipment is pretty high in order to increase domestic manufacturing demand and decrease the unemployment figures.
 Conversely, the costs associated with adding employees in businesses today are a little more difficult to grasp as there are so many unknowns in our future environment based on the current economic situation.
 Health care costs, additional Social Security taxes, unemployment taxes, payroll taxes and other employee related costs are potential liabilities that when compared to capital equipment, are far more unknown and thereby add risk to the strategy of avoiding future costs.